leiyu37/Detecting-clonemates/README.md

 <img src="output/SH_histogram.png" alt="drawing" style="width:400px;"/>

-If technical replicates are not available, a threshold can be set to the valley of the histogram.
+If technical replicates are not available, a threshold can be set to the valley of the histogram of SH.
 The peak close to SH=1 represents clonemates.